Take a look at our definitive guide to Marvel Snap Aero.

 This deck uses a diverse card selection that will counter almost every type of deck.
 It features the basic trio of Carnage, The Hood, and Nova.
 You can use The Hood to add a 6-Power Demon to your hand.
 Then, you can play Nova and use Cranage to destroy both of them.

 You can also use Storm to flood a location followed by Captain Marvel to instantly win the game later on.
 Killmonger can also kill your other 1-Cost cards.

 Finally, there is the combo of Enchantress, Aero, and Shang-Chi.
 These three cards have great synergy and can severely restrict your opponent when played right.

-This deck relies on controlling your opponent’s cards and having full dominance over the playing field.
-The deck includes cards that have powerful synergy with Aero, such as Enchantress, Kingpin, and Elektra.
+This deck focuses on controlling your opponent’s cards and dominating the playing field.
+Key cards for synergy with Aero include Enchantress, Kingpin, and Elektra.

-There’s also Gambit that, along with Elektra, destroys your opponent’s cards.
-You can also use Hazmat to reduce the power of all cards, including your own.
-The strategy works best when you’re trying to debuff the enemy’s cards.
+Gambit, along with Elektra, destroys your opponent’s cards, while Hazmat reduces the power of all cards, including your own.
+This strategy excels in debuffing the enemy’s cards.

-Sunspot gives you a massive buff if you have some unspent energy at the end of the turn.
-You can also use Captain Marvel to secure a last-minute win.
-Polaris also works best with Aero for filling up your opponent’s locations.
+Sunspot provides a significant buff if you have unspent energy at the turn’s end.
+Captain Marvel can secure a last-minute victory, and Polaris complements Aero by filling your opponent’s locations.